PKing70/signalflow101-conf26/docs/EXERCISES_REPLIT.md

 ## How This Guide Works

 This is the Replit version of the workshop.
 Stay in this file for setup, Exercise 1, Exercise 2, Exercise 3, and the take-home exercises.
-When an exercise tells you to run something, use the named Replit workflow.
-Use the **Console** tool tab to read workflow output.

-To stop a running workflow, use the Replit Stop button.

 The checkpoints throughout the session are your signal to pause and look up — that's when we'll discuss what just happened before moving on.